 RESOURCES: Page 63 deals with "resources", outlining the rights Māori should have over flora; fauna; aquatic life; minerals and petroleum; rivers; water; and air.

 Flora: The government is currently reviewing the Plant Varieties Act to include special conditions around ‘indigenous species’ and ‘non-indigenous species of significance’.
 This includes a power to refuse a PVR (an exclusive right to exploit protected variety) if "kaitiaki relationships would be negatively affected".
 In order to monitor this, the changes include the establishment of a Māori advisory committee to sit alongside the Commissioner to assist in determining the impact of a PVR grant on kaitiaki relationships.
 This was meant to be done by the end of 2021, however the legislation appears to be held up.

 Water: The year 2025 is the deadline for Māori to be awarded the title to fresh water, according to page 66.
+Page 65 advocates for the entrenchment of joint decision-making with respect to all lands and waters.
 The current Three Waters reforms give iwi groups 50% control over the infrastructure and management of our three waters assets throughout New Zealand.
 The reforms are to be completed by 2024.

 Page 64 advocates for a Te Mana o te Wai Commission with Māori co-governance.
 Taumata Arowai and a Māori Advisory Board or "Rōpū Māori" (soon to be upgraded from an advisory board to a partnership) - who's key objective is to give effect to Te Mana o te Wai - was launched in 2021.